 Maggie Nelson’s writing defies easy categorization.
-She blends genres, combining autobiography, art criticism, poetry, and theory, often in the same book.
-Much of her work incorporates themes of gender, trauma, philosophy, feminism, and art with unflinching honesty.
+She blends genres, combining autobiography, art criticism, poetry and theory, often in the same book.
+Much of her work incorporates themes of gender, trauma, philosophy, feminism and art with unflinching honesty.
 Nelson writes about intensely personal experiences in a way that will make you recognize feelings you never knew you had or were unable to articulate.
-Her latest novel, The Argonauts, has been hailed as a brilliant meditation on her marriage with artist Harry Dodge, who is fluidly gendered.
+Her novel The Argonauts (2016)has been hailed as a brilliant meditation on her marriage with artist Harry Dodge, who is fluidly gendered.

 As a lifelong Los Angeles resident and writer, Francesca Lia Block’s work is quintessentially LA, in the best possible way.
-Her most popular book, Weetzie Bat, is essentially a love letter to the city and paints specific LA sites as magical fixtures of the city.
-You’ll never look at LA the same way again after experiencing Weetzie Bat.
-Block incorporates elements of myth, fairy tale, poetry, and the occult into her work.
-Her writing is lyrical, inventive, and, as Weetzie would say, ‘slinkster cool.’
+Her most popular book, Weetzie Bat (2004), is essentially a love letter to the city and paints specific LA sites as magical fixtures of the city.
+You’ll never look at LA the same way again after reading Weetzie Bat.
+Block incorporates elements of myth, fairytale, poetry and the occult into her work.
+Her writing is lyrical, inventive and, as Weetzie would say, “slinkster cool.”

-While Percival Everett writes poetry, short fiction, and novels, he is most famous for his 2002 metafictional novel Erasure, in which he satirizes and criticizes the way African-American writers are pigeonholed by literary critics and publishers.
+While Percival Everett writes poetry, short fiction and novels, he is most famous for his 2002 metafictional novel Erasure (2011), in which he satirizes and criticizes the way African American writers are pigeonholed by literary critics and publishers.
 Everett is an imaginative and experimental writer.
 His subject matter is always unexpected and diverse; he’s covered a huge range of topics over the course of his career.
 Everett can be called a writer of the West, but more specific categorizations of this prolific writer would be unnecessary and impossible.

-Melissa Broder is the author of poetry, fiction, and nonfiction.
-She is most famous for her recent book of personal essays – So Sad Today – about her struggles with anxiety, depression, and addiction.
-Honest and funny, Melissa Broder’s writing allows the reader to experience what it’s like inside her head, only to realize that her neuroses and sadnesses are so relatable that they could be their own.
+Melissa Broder is the author of poetry, fiction and non-fiction.
+She is most famous for the book of personal essays, So Sad Today (2016), about her struggles with anxiety, depression and addiction.
+Honest and funny, Broder’s writing allows the reader to experience what it’s like inside her head, only to realize that her neuroses and sadnesses are so relatable that they could be their own.
 Active on Twitter with the handle @sosadtoday, which was the inspiration for her book title, Broder is fresh and contemporary.

 In her writing and other aspects of her life, Nina Revoyr is deeply interested and invested in Los Angeles and its people.
 Her 2003 novel, Southland, revolves around the story of a young Japanese-American woman growing up in LA who works to uncover the truth about a murder committed years previously in her grandfather’s store.
 Outside of her writing life, Revoyr acts as a children’s advocate.
-She is the founder of Children’s Institute, Inc., which provides services for children and families affected by poverty and violence in South and Central LA.
+She is a long-serving member of the Children’s Institute, Inc., which provides services for children and families affected by poverty and violence in South and Central LA.

-While most famous for his heartbreaking novel set in Topanga Canyon, The Tortilla Curtain, T. Coraghessan Boyle has published 11 novels and over 60 short stories.
+While most famous for his heartbreaking novel set in Topanga Canyon, The Tortilla Curtain (1996), T Coraghessan Boyle has published 11 novels and over 60 short stories.
 His writing often employs satire and dark humor as devices for making social and political commentary.
 Much of Boyle’s fiction set in Southern California focuses on themes of environmentalism and personal accountability, urging us to rethink our own choices and the ways in which we treat our sprawling city amidst the chaparral.

-Born and raised in the Los Angeles area, Dana Johnson’s writing focuses on the African-American experience in relation to the sprawling suburbs of the SoCal environment.
+Born and raised in the Los Angeles area, Dana Johnson’s writing focuses on the African American experience in relation to the sprawling suburbs of the SoCal environment.
 Johnson’s writing is engaging because of its humor and its clear voice.
-Both her moving short story collection, Break Any Woman Down, and her novel, Elsewhere, California, have captivated readers with complex and relatable characters and nuanced explorations of themes of class, race, gender, and love.
+Both her moving short-story collection, Break Any Woman Down (2012), and her novel, Elsewhere, California (2012), have captivated readers with complex and relatable characters and nuanced explorations of themes of class, race, gender and love.